ni/measurement-plugin-python/README.md

 ## Introduction

-MeasurementLink Support for Python (`ni-measurementlink-service`) is a Python framework that helps you create reusable measurement plug-ins.
+MeasurementLink Support for Python (`ni-measurementlink-service`) is a Python framework that helps you create reusable measurement plug-ins using gRPC services.
 Deploy your measurement plug-ins to perform interactive validation in InstrumentStudio and automated testing in TestStand.

 ---